Last Updated on October 23, 2021 by Chris Whitehair

 It should come to no surprise to hardcore hot sauce enthusiasts that High River Sauces makes the best Hot Ones sauces list twice!
 We love the original Tears of the Sun and their Private Reserve amps up the heat with its unique hybrid Peach Ghost Scorpion Peppers and mix of vibrant papaya, peaches, pineapple and mangos.

 Scoville Units: 36,000

 You couldn’t include a list of the best Hot Ones sauces without including “Los Cal”.
 In fact, most would say it is the best Hot Ones hot sauce overall.
 A solid, right in the middle heat hot sauce that has a touch of sweetness, tartness and smokiness.
 Cal-Mex at its finest, pairs great with everything.

 Scoville Units: 49,000

 If the original Los Calientes is A New Hope, Los Calientes Rojo is The Empire Strikes Back.
 Hotter than the original Los Calientes, this version utilizes applewood smoked red jalapeños in addition to habaneros.
-Apricot I feel is an under-appreciated fruit and flavor (I love a good apricot flavored beer) so I’m glad such a big-time sauce features it.
-Hardcore fans will tell you that this one, not OG Los Cal, is the best Hot Ones hot sauce to buy.
+I feel apricot is an under-appreciated fruit and flavor (I love a good apricot flavored beer) so I’m glad such a big-time sauce features it.
+Hardcore fans will tell you that this one, not the Original, is the best Hot Ones hot sauce to buy.